 But generosity is also about a spirit or attitude—a sense of purpose maybe.
 Being generous also includes assuming the best about others, aiming and working for their success, and discovering ways to extend the gospel into the lives of others.

-What are a few ways you can embrace this generous spirit in 2021?
-With 2020 in the rearview mirror, a spirit filled with generosity will go a long way toward building the foundation for a better 2021.
+What are a few ways you can embrace this generous spirit in 2022?
+With the past year in the rearview mirror, a spirit filled with generosity will go a long way toward building the foundation for a better 2022.

 2. Remain optimistic

-It’s so much easier said than done—especially during a pandemic—but adopting and embracing a positive outlook is crucial to meeting the challenges we currently face.
+It’s so much easier said than done but adopting and embracing a positive outlook is crucial to meeting the challenges we currently face.

 By adopting a positive outlook, we can help shape our future.
 Scripture is replete with examples of remaining optimistic amidst life’s challenges—even those challenges that seem insurmountable.